75 (album): Critical reception

 75 received a generally positive critical reception.
 Michael G. Nastos of Allmusic wrote that the album exemplified Zawinul's "personalized direction" before he died and that it "exudes all of the energy the group produced in concert".
 JazzTimes's Bill Milkowski described Zawinul's keyboard playing as creating "dazzling, free-flowing lines with the right hand while deftly orchestrating dense chords and Ellingtonian shout choruses with the left hand".
 All About Jazz's Woodrow Wilkins called the album a "musical adventure" and Zawinul's performance "a testament to his talent and dedication in sharing his gift".
 John Kelman, managing editor for All About Jazz, wrote that based on his performance Zawinul gave "no indicators that he was ill, let alone approaching death".
 He closed his review by calling 75 a "fitting finale to the career of an artist whose creativity, forward thinking and extensive discography mean that he may be gone, but he'll never be forgotten."
 In the Pittsburgh Tribune-Review, Bob Karlovitis called the release "a great statement about [Zawinul's] creativity".
 He described the album's opening piece, "Orient Express" as "almost tiring in its energy".

 The BBC's Jon Lusk did not share the high opinions of other critics.
 He was "not mad about" vocalists Aziz Sahmaoui and Sabine Kabongo but found Alegre Corrêa "agreeable enough".
 He liked "In a Silent Way", calling it "beautifully serene" but wished there were other performances with similar "reflective moments".
 The review in The Times by John Bungey was more positive.
 He noted that it was not a "generally sad affair, hard-to-take document" as are most final recordings of great artists, but instead "a compelling last testament of a mighty group and a fine human being".
 Nick Coleman's review in The Independent was mixed; he wrote that the "tempos border on the frantic, phrases are spat, the will to trade licks is never less than testosteronal" but quipped that for "every sublime passage there's a butch one".
 John Fordham of The Guardian contrasted the release to Zawinul's 2005 live album Vienna Nights.
 One difference he emphasized was "the typhoon drumming of Paco Sery and a battalion of percussionists [that] gives Zawinul the option of letting long stretches of the music simply groove".
 He also noted that there was no comparable track with the duet with Shorter on Vienna Nights.

 Track listing

 Personnel

+Credits are adapted from the CD liner notes.